How long do herpes outbreaks last? It can vary greatly, although generally the first outbreak is the longest lasting and most severe.

 In the meantime, there are some basic things you can do to manage the symptoms, such as taking epsom salt baths, wearing loose clothes, and keeping the area dry.
 Check out our page on herpes pain relief methods.

-I certainly hope you feel better!
-And remember, it’s not the end of the world!
-It’s just herpes, which in my opinion is just a sometimes irritating skin condition that generally gets better over time and can be easily managed.
+Herpes is not the end of the world!
+It’s just herpes, a common skin condition that generally gets better over time and can be easily managed.
 You can still have a full, good, and awesome life!